 In 1986, the Pointers, with June on lead vocal, joined Bruce Willis for the lively "Respect Yourself."
 The single, from Willis' debut, The Return of Bruno, reached the Top Five on Billboard's Hot 100 Singles Chart, and June's solo performance in the video helped it become one of MTV's most popular clips at the time.
 A year later, June recorded a duet with Dionne Warwick, "Heartbreak of Love," for Dionne's 1987 album, Reservations for Two.

-June's second solo release was 1989's June Pointer (Columbia Records).
+June's second solo release was 1989's June Pointer on Columbia Records.
 The album was executive produced by Carol Bayer Sager and features a potpourri of other producers, including Narada Michael Walden, Kashif, David Foster and Rhett Lawrence.
 It was released to enthusiastic reviews from fans and critics alike, the album spawned the R&B chart single, "Tight On Time (I'll Fit U In)."
 Irene Cara lent background vocals to "Keeper of the Flame" and big sister Ruth helped out with background vocals on two tracks.
-June appeared solo on The Arsenio Hall Show and Soul Train to promote the album.
+June appeared on The Arsenio Hall Show and Soul Train to promote the album.

 Some songs that are fan favorites with June on lead vocal: "Jump (For My Love)", "Dare Me", "He's So Shy", "Happiness", "Fall In Love Again", "Baby Come And Get It" and "Goldmine".